zaidschouwey98/DAI_naval_battle/src/main/java/ch/heigvd/dai/Battleship_AP.md

 ### Game Setup and Matchmaking
 The client A that wants to start a Battleship game sends a message to the server.

-The server checks if client A is already engaged in a game:
-- If yes, the server sends an error message to client A.
-- If no, the server accepts the request, and broadcasts a match-making request over UDP to find an opponent for the client A.
+The server accepts the request, and broadcasts a match-making request over UDP to find an opponent for the client A.

 Upon receiving the match-making broadcast, Client B responds to the server, indicating they want to join the game with client A.
-The server checks if the client B has already started a game.

- - If so, the server sends an error message to the client.
- - If not, the server accepts the request, and initiates a TCP connection with both client A and client B.
+The server accepts the request, and initiates a TCP connection with both client A and client B.

 Once the two connections are established, the server generates two warship-filled 1D grids associated with each of the clients.